Mohit7076A/URL-Shortener/README.md

 6. dotenv
 7. bootstrap

-In addition to this you will require a .env file which ins not included in this respository that contains the MongoDB URI, I used local URI for this project.
+In addition to this you will require a .env file which is not included in this respository that contains the MongoDB URI, I used local URI for this project.
 Once the modules are installed simply run the server.js file and go to localhost:5000 in your browser which will open the website.

 **Salient feature of this project**